mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 quantities of a particular system of quantities.
 It is represented as a product of powers of factors corresponding to the base quantities, omitting any numerical factor.

-Even though ISO does not officially define those, we find the below terms useful when discussing the domain and its C++ implementation:
+Even though ISO does not officially define these, we find the below terms useful when discussing the domain and its C++ implementation:

 - **base dimension** is the dimension of a [base quantity](https://jcgm.bipm.org/vim/en/1.4.html),